tapjs/tapjs/cli/index.md

                               running child tests so that their output is parseable by the test harness.

+  TAP_DIAG                    Set to '1' to show diagnostics by
+                              default for passing tests.
+Set to '0' to NOT show diagnostics by default for failing tests.
+If not one of these two values, then diagnostics are printed by
+                              default for failing tests, and not for passing tests.

+  TAP_BUFFER                  Set to '1' to run subtests in buffered
+                              mode by default.

   _TAP_COVERAGE_              Reserved for internal use.

 Config Files: